-2020 will be the year where technologies such as artificial intelligence (AI) and automation shape the Human Resource (HR) industry.
+2020 will be the year when technologies such as artificial intelligence (AI) and automation shape the Human Resources (HR) industry.
 The changes in the HR industry involve, among others, how companies recruit employees, risk management, and employee data management.
 These changes present a challenge for background screening companies in providing their business services.

 Screening integrated into HRIS

 According to the Business Development Manager of Integrity Thailand, Khwanthip Sooksung, HR is no longer conservative management since moving to AI.
 The HR industry now sets priorities for the importance of HR Management Systems & Technology.
 She said the trend has become a focus and has been widely discussed in HR events in Asia and globally.

 Recruitment management, candidate data, screening, onboarding, employee data, time attendance, leave, claims, payroll, performance, development, talent management, rewards & recognition, exits, go mobile in one platform.
 All data is used by HR to analyze and assess through the app.

 “This change set the implication to the screening companies by developing their proprietary online screening application.
 Meanwhile, they need to be flexible and capable of integration with other HR Management Systems/partnerships to respond to this HR trend, “explained Sooksung.

 The API integration allows screening modules to be easily added or integrated into the use of HR information systems (HRIS).